Welcome to Personality Central

 That said; let’s look at what will possibly cause conflict with an ENFJ, and how you can avoid it.

-ENFJs deeply value cordial working relationships and spend time to build them through encouragement, friendliness and affirmation of their working colleagues.
+ENFJs deeply value cordial working relationships and spend the time to build them through encouragement, friendliness, and affirmation of their working colleagues.

 However, in an environment where criticism is harsh or judgmental attitudes are present, especially from those whom they trust, you will see an uncharacteristic ENFJ entering into conflict.